 In the IELTS speaking test, marks are allotted for grammatical range and accuracy.
 So, it is important that you use the correct tense in the sentences.
 Here you can impress the interviewer by using a range of simple and complex grammatical structures.
 You have to show that you are proficient in grammar and can frame many types of sentences.

 To achieve a good level of grammar skill, consistent practice is required.
-So, we will recommend you to practice English speaking with your friends and family members.
+So, we will recommend you to practise English speaking with your friends and family members.
 Spot your errors and rectify them regularly.

 #Tip 4- Speak the accent in which you are comfortable

 IELTS interviewers are familiar with a range of English accents.
 They can understand your accent provided your voice is clearly audible.
-So, don’t worry if you lack the British or USA accent.
+So, don’t worry if you lack a British or USA accent.
 But never forget to stress important points in your speech.
 To test if your accent is understandable or not, record your audio and analyze it.
 You can even request your friends to give some genuine feedback.

 #Tip 5- Take brief pauses to plan what to speak next